iModeljsJumpStart/imodeljsjumpstart.github.io/challenges/challenge-imodel-console.md

 <code>SELECT * FROM bis.SpatialElement JOIN bis.SpatialIndex ON bis.SpatialElement.ECInstanceId=bis.SpatialIndex.ECInstanceId</code>
 </div>

-### 5) You'll notice this is too much information again - let's only pull the information we want to see.
+### 5) You'll notice this is too much information we don't need.
+Let's only pull the information we want to see.

 * Write a query to pull only `UserLabel` from `Bis.SpatialElement` and `MinX, MinY, MinZ, MaxX, MaxY, MaxZ` from `Bis.SpatialIndex`
 * TIP: We can alias names - instead of writing `bis.SpatialElement.ECInstanceId`, we can write `e.ECInstanceId` if we declare `SELECT ...
 FROM bis.SpatialElement e`